sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-heroku/index.md

 - `REACT_APP_MARKETPLACE_NAME` Marketplace name in self-hosted
   marketplaces is set through environment variables.
-If not set, this defaults to 'Biketribe' in src/config/configDefault.js.
+If not set, this defaults to 'Biketribe', or whatever value you have set in src/config/configDefault.js.

 - `NODE_ENV`